codebar/tutorials/js/lesson1/tutorial.md

 console.log("Is the weather in London amazing? " + weatherIsAmazing);
 ```

-- **undefined variables**
+- **undefined**
-If no value is set for a variable, then it won't have a type until you set it.
+If no value is set for a variable, then it will automatically be set to undefined.

 ```js
 var iDontHaveAValue;